h8d13/Vase/.github/docs/docs_main.md

 - Inside `vase_os/hade_box/altodeps` to see check all subdeps used by archinstall for installs without a USB (detected automatically).

+## Philosophy

+- Always works scenario > Simple TUI choices
+- Init systems compatible for post script and GUI for fast set-up
+- Automate as much of workflows as possible
+- Document changes and tweaks as I go
+- Brickable: Feel no shame in re-installing

 ## Info for nerds / Benchmarks

 ### Time